Sam Hilliard Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff ranks 22nd in the league with a collective 8.4 strikeouts per nine innings.
+- The pitching staff for the Marlins has a collective 8.4 K/9, which ranks 22nd in the league.

-- Marlins pitchers combine to give up the 10th-fewest home runs in baseball (22 total, one per game).
+- Marlins pitchers combine to rank 18th in baseball in home runs given up (27 total, 1.2 per game).

-- Cabrera gets the start for the Marlins, his fifth of the season.
-He is 1-1 with a 4.08 ERA and 18 strikeouts in 17 2/3 innings pitched.

-- His most recent appearance was on Tuesday against the San Francisco Giants, when the righty threw six innings, surrendering two earned runs while allowing six hits.
+- Hoeing will make his first start of the season for the Marlins.

 © 2023 Data Skrive.
 All rights reserved.